-Holly Corfield Carr is a writer and researcher based in Bristol and Cambridge, UK.
+Holly Corfield Carr is a poet, writer and researcher.

-Her writing received an Eric Gregory Award from the Society of Authors in 2012 and won the Frieze Writer’s Prize in 2015.
-Her most recent publications are Subsong and Indifferent Cresses, published by the National Trust and Trust New Art.
+Her writing has received an Eric Gregory Award from the Society of Authors in 2012 and won the Frieze Writer’s Prize in 2015.
+Recent poems have been published in Poetry, The Poetry Review, the Times Literary Supplement, Poetry London, Oxford Poetry and The Happy Hypocrite.

-Holly teaches for the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.
-Holly is also a Special Supervisor in English at Newnham College, Cambridge.
+Holly also teaches for Arvon, the Poetry School and has led writing workshops for Bristol Zoo, Royal West of England Academy, the British Ceramics Biennial and with young writers in schools and libraries across the UK.